 ABS Hydraulic Modulator

 Many ABS systems run self-diagnostic tests when the ignition is turned to the ON/Run position.
 During this system check, the ABS valve modulator can make an audible clicking sound can sometimes be heard in the unit.
 This is a normal condition.
 Older model vehicles will sometimes make this same clicking noise after the vehicle starts moving.
 This, too, is a normal condition.

-For Instance, if an driver is in a panic braking situation and the right front tire begins to loose traction and skid.
-The EBCM or anti-lock brake control module would sense the difference in rotational speed of this wheel compared to the others.
+For Instance, if a driver is in a panic braking situation, and the right front tire begins to lose traction and skid.
+The EBCM or anti-lock brake control module would sense the difference in the rotational speed of this wheel compared to the others.
 It would then release/hold pressure to this brake circuit until optimum traction is achieved.
 This pumping action is faster than any non-bionic human being could hope to achieve.

 The hydraulic control modulator contains the valves, solenoids, and pistons that control the holding and release of the hydraulic brake circuit if a wheel were to begin to skid.
 During normal braking, the inlet valve remains open, the outlet valve remains closed, and flow to the brake calipers is unaffected.